Creating Visual Supports

 Ella offers 12 different art styles.
 Choose the one that resonates best with your child:

-Tip: You can change the art style later using the Restyle feature if your child responds better to a different style.
-Toggle on the "Remove backgrounds" option to render any style without backgrounds for a cleaner, more focused look.
+Tip: Toggle on the "Remove backgrounds" option to render any style without backgrounds for a cleaner, more focused look.

 Adding Supporting Characters